 Mupirocin topical ointment may be used as part of a combination therapy.
 This means you may need to use it with other medications.

 Mupirocin topical ointment is used to treat impetigo.
 This is a skin infection caused by bacteria.

 Mupirocin belongs to a class of drugs called topical antibacterials.
 A class of drugs is a group of medications that work in a similar way.
 These drugs are often used to treat similar conditions.

 Mupirocin works to kill the bacteria that are causing your infection.
-These include strains of Staphylococcus aureus, Streptococcus pyogenes, and Staphylococcus epidermidis.
+These include strains of Staphylococcus aureus and Streptococcus pyogenes.
 Mupirocin stops the bacteria from multiplying.